In this article, we’ve reviewed Pride Counseling – the online therapy platform for LGBTQ+ people seeking therapy.

 This information is then used to match you with the right therapist, based on the types of issues you’d like help with.
 You can also specify what you’re looking for in a counselor, for example, that you want to speak with someone whose pronouns are she/her.

 Communicating with your therapist

 One of the upsides of online therapy is the flexibility you get in choosing how to communicate with your therapist.

 The Pride Counseling subscription plan includes one weekly therapy session that can be done over a video call, phone call, or live chat, depending on your preference.

-The sessions are booked in advance, and typically last from 30 to 45 minutes.
+The sessions are booked in advance at a time that works for you, and typically last from 30 to 45 minutes.
 Pride Counseling also offers you the ability to message your therapist as much as you’d like, in between each therapy session.

-Upon signing up, you will get your personal “room,” which is a dashboard available to no one except you and your therapist.
+Upon signing up, you will get your personal “room,” which is a dashboard you can use to connect with your therapist.
 Here, you can exchange thoughts and messages with your therapist, ask questions and receive feedback, and even get support when you’re feeling overwhelmed without having to wait for the next weekly session.

 It’s important to note that your therapist won’t always answer immediately – instead, they’ll typically respond during business hours.
 However, you can get feedback, guidance, and support more quickly with Pride Counseling than you would in traditional therapy, since you don’t have to wait for the next scheduled session to speak with your counselor.

 The cost of Pride Counseling online therapy ranges from $60 to $90 per week, which billed monthly ranges from $240 to $360.
 The exact cost depends on where you live in the world, as well as therapist availability.
 At any given moment, the number of therapists available to help in your timezone may vary.